-Engineering is the application of science and math to solve problems.
+Engineering is the application of science and mathematics to solve problems.
 Engineers figure out how things work and find practical uses for scientific discoveries.
 Scientists and inventors often get the credit for innovations that advance the human condition, but it is engineers who are instrumental in making those innovations available to the world.

 In his book, "Disturbing the Universe" (Sloan Foundation, 1981), physicist Freeman Dyson wrote, "A good scientist is a person with original ideas.
 A good engineer is a person who makes a design that works with as few original ideas as possible.
 There are no prima donnas in engineering."

-- Mechanical engineering involves design, manufacturing, inspection and maintenance of machinery, equipment and components as well as control systems and instruments for monitoring their status and performance.
+Mechanical engineering involves the design, manufacturing, inspection and maintenance of machinery, equipment and components as well as control systems and instruments for monitoring their status and performance.
 This includes vehicles, construction and farm machinery, industrial installations and a wide variety of tools and devices.

-- Electrical engineering involves design, testing, manufacturing, construction, control, monitoring and inspection of electrical and electronic devices, machinery and systems.
+Electrical engineering involves the design, testing, manufacturing, construction, control, monitoring and inspection of electrical and electronic devices, machinery and systems.
 These systems vary in scale from microscopic circuits to national power generation and transmission systems.

-- Aerospace engineering involves design, manufacturing and testing of aircraft and spacecraft as well as parts and components such as airframes, power plants, control and guidance systems, electrical and electronic systems, and communication and navigation systems.
+Aerospace engineering involves the design, manufacturing and testing of aircraft and spacecraft as well as parts and components such as airframes, power plants, control and guidance systems, electrical and electronic systems, and communication and navigation systems.

-- Nuclear engineering involves design, manufacturing, construction, operation and testing of equipment, systems and processes involving the production, control and detection of nuclear radiation.
+Nuclear engineering involves the design, manufacturing, construction, operation and testing of equipment, systems and processes involving the production, control and detection of nuclear radiation.
 These systems include particle accelerators and nuclear reactors for electric power plants and ships, radioisotope production and research.
 Nuclear engineering also includes monitoring and protecting humans from the potentially harmful effects of radiation.

-- Biomedical engineering is the practice of designing systems, equipment and devices for use in the practice of medicine.
+Biomedical engineering is the practice of designing systems, equipment and devices for use in the practice of medicine.
 It also involves working closely with medical practitioners, including doctors, nurses, technicians, therapists and researchers, in order to determine, understand and meet their requirements for systems, equipment and devices.

-- Chemical engineering is the practice of designing equipment, systems and processes for refining raw materials and for mixing, compounding and processing chemicals to make valuable products.
+Chemical engineering is the practice of designing equipment, systems and processes for refining raw materials and for mixing, compounding and processing chemicals to make valuable products.

-- Computer engineering is the practice of designing computer hardware components, computer systems, networks and computer software.
+Computer engineering is the practice of designing computer hardware components, computer systems, networks and computer software.

-- Industrial engineering is the practice of designing and optimizing facilities, equipment, systems and processes for manufacturing, material processing, and any number of other work environments.
+Industrial engineering is the practice of designing and optimizing facilities, equipment, systems and processes for manufacturing, material processing, and any number of other work environments.

-- Environmental engineering is the practice of preventing, reducing and eliminating sources of pollution that affect air, water and land.
+Environmental engineering is the practice of preventing, reducing and eliminating sources of pollution that affect air, water and land.
 It also involves detecting and measuring pollution levels, determining sources of pollution, cleaning up and rehabilitating polluted sites and ensuring compliance with local, state and federal regulations.

-Particularly, engineers require in-depth knowledge of mathematics, physics and computer applications such as simulations and computer-aided design.
+Engineers require in-depth knowledge of mathematics, physics and computer applications such as simulations and computer-aided design.
 This is why most college programs include basic engineering courses in a wide range of topics before students choose to specialize in a particular area.

-Engineering jobs & salaries
+Careers in engineering: jobs & salaries

 Many employers require engineers to obtain state certification as Professional Engineers.
 Additionally, many engineers belong to the American Society of Professional Engineers and other engineering societies for their areas of specialization.